bakeiro/Light-PHP-documentation/docs/overview/Configuration.md

 We have 3 files:
 - `config.php`
-- `system/config/config_data.php`
+- `config_data.php`
-- `system/config/php_settings.php`
+- `php_settings.php`

 ### config.php
-Most basic configuration file, here defines the database connection and the folder paths.
+`config.php` Most basic configuration file, here defines the database connection and the folder paths.

 ### config_data.php
-Here you can configurate the framework variables like:
+`system/config/config_data.php` Here you can configurate the framework variables like:

 - the FTP
 - Email